Ready to break a bad habit? I know I am.

 I know that has happened to me, especially when I see people traveling or at the beach!
 The beach is my favorite place and as far as traveling, I have a serious case of Wanderlust!
 I didn’t realize what was happening to me until I started texting my husband, “I need a new adventure.”

 I’ve always loved doing what I do!
 How could I be so dissatisfied with all the blessings I’ve been given?
-That’s when I realized lately I had spent more time on Pinterest, Facebook, Instagram etc. because I’d been stuck in bed during an illness.
-These social media outlets were feeding my discontentment.
+That’s when I realized lately I had spent more time on social media. because I’d been stuck in bed during an illness.
+Comparing to others was feeding my discontentment.
 I was seeing someone on vacation or winning at life at every turn, meanwhile I was stuck in bed!
 I started feeling very much like life was being unfair to me!

 No wonder I was starting to feel down and out.
 Comparison often leads us to be utterly dissatisfied with our own circumstances in life.